SimonLodal/xenum/docs/README.md

 	XENUM5_DEFINE(Fruits)

 #### Explanation
-In this example, "Fruits" is the suffix that ties it all together; The XENUM_DECL and XENUM_VALS macros use this suffix, and the same suffix is passed to XENUM5_DECLARE() and XENUM5_DEFINE() macros, which allows them to find and use the declaration macros.
+In this example, "Fruits" is the suffix that ties it all together; The XENUM5_Fruits declaration macro uses this suffix, and the same suffix is passed to XENUM5_DECLARE() and XENUM5_DEFINE() macros, which allows them to find and use the declaration macro.
 The suffix can be anything, it just needs to be unique.
-Two xenums may not use same suffix, that would redefine the declaration macros.
+Two xenums may not use same suffix, that would redefine the declaration macro.

-Note that XENUM_DECL_${suffix} and XENUM_VALS_${suffix} are not macro calls, they are macro definitions.
-XENUM_DECL_${suffix} is a data definition, while XENUM_VALS_${suffix} is a macro function that is evaluated by the xenum generator over and over.
+Note that XENUM5_${suffix} is a macro function that you define, by itself it does not do anything, but it is evaluated by the xenum generator over and over.
+The D, V and C parameters are callback macro functions and data, defined by the generators.
+Just consider them boilerplate stuff that has to be there.

 XENUM5_DECLARE() and XENUM5_DEFINE() macros are the actual generator functions, to be used in your header and source files respectively.